When choosing a primary school for your child, it's important to find one that best suits their needs and learning style.

 Glen Iris Primary School Melbourne

 (03) 9885 4414

 Glen Iris Primary School, founded in 1865, is a family and community-oriented school that serves families in Glen Iris and the surrounding areas.
-In 2022, we will have 391 students enrolled in 17 classes.
+391 students will be enrolled in 17 classes in 2022.

-Our highly motivated and skilled staff members deliver a solid education that promotes a love of learning and encourages students to achieve their full potential.
-Science, Technology, Health and Physical Education, French, and the Arts are part of an integrated curriculum that emphasises numeracy and literacy (Visual and Performing).
+Our talented and highly motivated faculty members provide a solid education that fosters a love of learning and motivates students to reach their potential.
+A curriculum that integrates science, technology, health and physical education, French, and the arts with an emphasis on reading and numeracy (Visual and Performing).

-Every year, parents and instructors meet for two official interviews.
-The first is an informal "getting to know your child" gathering at the start of the year, which allows parents to share information about their children.
-Then, after parents have received the semester two report, three-way conferences (including parents, students, and instructors) are held in all grade levels.
+Parents and teachers meet twice a year for official interviews.
+The first is a casual "getting to know your child" get-together at the beginning of the school year that enables parents to share details about their kids.
+Then, when parents have received the semester two report, all grade levels participate in three-way conferences with parents, students, and teachers.

-The usage of digital technologies has become an intrinsic aspect of the learning environment and is included in all curriculum development.
-Glen Iris Primary students have access to a standardised digital infrastructure in all classrooms and the Library Resource Centre.
-Prep courses have access to an iPad bank and a variety of Apps to help them learn more effectively.
-Students in Years 1 to 4 have access to iPads and PC laptops, allowing them to work effectively across several platforms.
-Our Year 5 and 6 students have had exclusive use of one iPad and a bank of class laptops for two years.
-In addition, Apple TVs and interactive whiteboards are available in every classroom.
-Visual, Performing, and Physical Arts.
+Every curriculum is now created with the use of digital technology as a core component of the learning environment.
+Students at Glen Iris Primary School have access to a standardized digital infrastructure in each classroom and the library resource center.
+For learning purposes, prep classes have access to an iPad library and several Apps.
+Students in Years 1 through 4 have access to iPads and PC computers, allowing them to effectively collaborate across various platforms.
+Our Year 5 and Year 6 students have had exclusive use of one iPad and a bank of classroom laptops for the past two years.
+Each classroom also has an interactive whiteboard and an Apple TV. the visual, performing, and physical arts.

 Blackburn Primary School Melbourne